 Specialised white blood cells called mast cells have abnormalities that cause them to release higher amounts of histamine and other allergic compounds than the mast cells of people without eczema.
 There is also a defect in the activity “alternative complement pathway” (a mechanism for destroying bacteria and foreign particles) in eczema sufferers.

-Studies have shown that the ratio of omega-3 to omega-6 essential fatty acids are significantly lower in people with eczema.
-This imbalance leads to a greater tendency to inflammation and allergies because omega-6 EFAs are used to produce pro-inflammatory prostaglandins (hormone-like compounds).
+Studies have shown that omega-3 to omega-6 essential fatty acids are significantly lower in people with eczema.
+This imbalance leads to a greater tendency to inflammation and allergies because omega-6 EFAs produce pro-inflammatory prostaglandins (hormone-like compounds).

 Stress can also provoke and aggravate itching in people with eczema.